 - Recurrent Neural Network (RNN)

-- TensorFlow Extended – a Deep Learning algorithm trained via tons of phone calls
+- TensorFlow Extended: a deep learning algorithm trained via a ton of phone calls

 - Google Automatic Speech Recognition (ASR)